-3. Don’t edit as you write; forget about spelling; use punctuation if you remember.
+- Don’t edit as you write.
+Forget about spelling and use punctuation if you remember.
 When inspiration or words flee, put the vague idea in brackets and define it later.
 Your goal is to finish that chapter or section at that sitting.

-7. A final thing: What you write stays in your head or on your computer.
+- A final thought: What you write stays in your head or on your computer.
 Don’t show the rough stuff to spouses, secretaries, or anybody else.
 It’s not ready.
 It’ll get good later.
 If they gripe or peek, tell them you will report them to the prose police.